JumpShip

 JumpShip Framework An MVC Based ActionScript with the following features:

-- A Ruby on Rails like Data Model
+- A Ruby on Rails like Model

-- A standardized View with asset loading tools.
+- A standardized View With asset loading tools.

-- Model / View Data Binding
+- Model Data Binding

 - Controller Before / After filtering